 Getting hereGothenburg is easy to reach by e.g. train or airplane.
 If you arrive by air to Landvetter Airport (GOT), then you can often get a fairly cheap (ca 10 EUR) ride to the city with the airport coaches (make sure to check they are still going if you arrive very late).
 You can check the bus timetable and buy tickets here online.
 Taxi is also an option (ca 50 EUR).

 VenueThe tournament will, as usual, be played at the chess club at Vegagatan 20 in Gothenburg.
 There will be coffee, tea available for free during the tourament.
 Fruit and snacks are possible to buy for a small fee.

 AccomodationThere are many hotels and hostels near the venue (see for example hotels.com).
-It is also possible to sleep at the venue, free of charge.
+It is also possible to sleep at the venue for 100 SEK (10 EUR) per night.
 We can provide a mattress and a place on the floor.
 If you want to do this, please tick this box when you register and remember to bring your own sleeping bag or equivalent.
-There are bathrooms with showers available.
+There are bathrooms and one shower available to share.

 RulesFive round McMahon tournament.

 Fished time: 45 min basic time + 15 seconds per move.